 - The dog is less than four months old

 - The dog is being tethered outdoors between 11:00 p.m. and 5:00 a.m.

 - The dog is being tethered in an unoccupied building, or upon vacant property

 - The dog lacks access to fresh water for more than thirty minutes

 - The dog's tether is less than fifteen feet in length

-General InformationThe itemization above is far from complete.
-Conviction of these laws can be a disorderly persons offense, or a felony, depending upon circumstances.
-Actions (or, in some instances, failures to act) that are disorderly persons offenses on the first occasion can become crimes upon repetition.
+Title 4 General InformationThe itemization above is far from complete.
+Conviction of these laws can be a disorderly persons offense, a fourth degree crime, or a third degree crime, depending upon circumstances.
+For example, actions (or, in some instances, failures to act) that are disorderly persons offenses on the first occasion can become third degree crimes upon repetition.
+Another factor that can affect the degree of offense is whether the animal died, or suffered severe injury.
 Special mandatory penalties sometimes apply.
 These mandatory penalties can include up to thirty days community service.
 The court can require that this community service be performed at a facility for the prevention of cruelty to animals.